w3c/vc-test-suite-implementations/README.md

 Tags tell the test suites which implementations to run the test suites against.

-vc2.0 - This tag will run the [VC Data Model 2.0 Test Suite](https://github.com/digitalbazaar/vc-data-model-2-test-suite) on your issuer and verifier endpoints.
+`vc2.0` - This tag will run the [VC Data Model 2.0 Test Suite](https://github.com/digitalbazaar/vc-data-model-2-test-suite) on your issuer and verifier endpoints.

-Ed25519Signature2020 - This tag will run the [Ed25519 tests](https://github.com/w3c-ccg/di-ed25519-test-suite) on either your issuer and/or verifier.
+`Ed25519Signature2020` - This tag will run the [Ed25519 tests](https://github.com/w3c-ccg/di-ed25519-test-suite) on either your issuer and/or verifier.

-ecdsa-rdfc-2019 - This tag will run the [VC Data Integrity ECDSA Test Suite](https://github.com/w3c-ccg/vc-di-ecdsa-test-suite) on your issuer and verifier endpoints.
-Along with the cryptosuite tag, for the issuers you should also specify the key type that your implementation supports.
-Currently, the test suite supports `P-256` and `P-384` keyTypes.
+`ecdsa-rdfc-2019` or `ecdsa-sd-2023` - These tags will run
+the [VC Data Integrity ECDSA Test Suite](https://github.com/w3c-ccg/vc-di-ecdsa-test-suite) on your issuer and verifier endpoints.
+Note: Along with the cryptosuite tag, for the issuers you should also specify the key type that your implementation supports in the tags.
+Currently, the test suite supports `P-256` and `P-384` key types.

-eddsa-rdfc-2022 - This tag will run the [VC Data Integrity EDDSA Test Suite](https://github.com/w3c-ccg/di-eddsa-2022-test-suite) on your issuer and verifier endpoints.
+`eddsa-rdfc-2022` - This tag will run the [VC Data Integrity EDDSA Test Suite](https://github.com/w3c-ccg/di-eddsa-2022-test-suite) on your issuer and verifier endpoints.

 ## Contribute